Orant Journal Walking for Water Imagine you are a school-aged girl in Malawi. You dream of becoming a teacher. When you’re not …

 Water & Sanitation

-Only about 6% of the Malawian population has access to improved sanitation facilities and almost all children are expected to suffer complications from water-borne illnesses, including diarrhea.
+Only about 6% of the population has access to improved sanitation facilities.
+Almost all children suffer complications from water-borne illnesses like diarrhea.

 Orant’s Water & Sanitation Program is nationally recognized.
-We are part of WESNET (Water Environmental Sanitation Network) and have contributed to developing national water and sanitation policies that are currently in use.
-Through this network, we have found other like-minded NGOs with whom we hope to collaborate on a large-scale water project in 2021.
+We are part of WESNET (Water Environmental Sanitation Network) and have contributed to developing national water and sanitation policies.

 COVID-19 Prevention in Malawi

-Orant has been working with local stakeholders to prepare for measures to fight the coronavirus since before the first cases arrived in the country in April 2020.
+Orant has been working with local stakeholders to fight coronavirus since before the first cases arrived in the country.